Gman-Superfly/Complexity_from_Constraints/README.md

 See `docs/ENERGY_CONSERVATION_AND_MONOTONICITY.md` for detailed guidance, mathematical background, and troubleshooting.

-#### Normalized Dynamics: why orthogonal (tangent-plane) noise
+#### Iso‑Energy Orthogonal Noise (IEON): why orthogonal (tangent-plane) noise
-Short answer: In Normalized Dynamics, the update uses the unit gradient direction.
+Short answer: In IEON, the descent uses the unit gradient direction.
 The gradient defines the normal to the energy level set, so the orthogonal complement is the tangent space.
 Injecting noise in that tangent space is structure‑preserving: it explores along the level set and doesn’t raise energy to first order.
 That’s the geometric reason a normalized, direction‑only flow naturally pairs with orthogonal (tangent‑plane) noise.
-Origin/prototype: Normalized Dynamics (Normalized_Dynamic_OPT) by Gman‑Superfly — see repository: `https://github.com/Gman-Superfly/Normalized_Dynamic_OPT`.
+Prototype noise injection inspiration reference: Normalized_Dynamic_OPT by Gman‑Superfly — see repository: `https://github.com/Gman-Superfly/Normalized_Dynamic_OPT`.
+Note: The prototype noise injection adds isotropic Gaussian noise in embedding space; IEON projects noise onto the tangent plane (orthogonal to ∇F) in η‑space, making it first‑order energy‑neutral.

+See also:
+- `docs/ISO-ENERGY_ORTHOGONAL_NOISE.md` (IEON overview and pseudocode)
+- `docs/METRIC_AWARE_NOISE_CONTROLLER.md` (metric‑aware variant, availability, caveats)
+- `docs/README_WHEN_TO_USE_NOISE.md` (practical guidance, commands, GSPO‑KL usage)

 #### When to turn it up (signals)
 - Gradient rotation: large angle between successive gradients (curved valleys).